vstadnytskyi/intel-realsense-devices/docs/source/device.rst

 Device
 ============

-Device is a higher level class that contains functionality to collect data from the camrea.
+Device is a higher level class that contains functionality to collect data from the camera.

 To set up and intialize device: